acheng16/AdService/README.md

 ### Future Features
 ##### Jenkinsfile
 Customize jenkinsfile to have capabilities to support multiple types of builds.
-Not just nodejs, but java, scala, html/css, js, etc.
+Not just nodejs, but java, scala, html/css, js, etc

 ##### Docker Deploy
 Ability to deploy to any server not just the server that jenkins is hosted upon

+##### Node Server
+Ability to specificy what port to deploy on from a Proporties file

+##### Server
+Research and integrate a new size for the EC2 Server in order to process Jenkins and Docker faster

 ##### Tests
-Leverage different testing framework such as Selenium, JUnit for Java, etc.
+Leverage different testing framework such as Selenium, JUnit for Java, etc

 ### Contributors
 Andrew Cheng